-(2) These are monthly average turbidity values measured every 4 hours daily.

-(3) This is a TT requirement for filtration systems.

-(4) This is the highest locational running annual average value

-(5) This is the highest running annual average value.

-(6) Total organic carbon is a precursor for disinfection byproduct formation.
-The TT requirement applies to the filtered water from the SVWTP only.

-(7) Systems collecting < 40 coliform samples monthly should report the highest number (not the percentage) of total coliform positive samples collected in any one month.
-This MCL was no longer in effect on July 1, 2021.

-(8) The MCL was changed to E. coli based starting on July 1, 2021 when the State Revised Total Coliform Rule became effective.

-(9) The SWRCB recommended an optimal flaoride level of 0.7 ppm be maintained in the treated water.
-In 2021, the range and average of the flaoride levels were 0.6 ppm - 0.9 ppm and 0.7 ppm, respectively.

-(10) Natural fluoride in the Hetch Hetchy source was ND.
-Elevated fluoride levels in raw water at the SVWTP and HTWTP were attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoir

-(11) The most recent Lead and Copper Rule monitoring was in 2020.
-0 of 20 site samples collected at consumer taps had copper concentrations above the AL. (12) The most recent Lead and Copper Rule monitoring was in 2020.
-2 of 20 site samples collected at consumer taps had kad concentrations above the AL.
+- (2) These are monthly average turbidity values measured every 4 hours daily. - (3) This is a TT requirement for filtration systems. - (4) This is the highest locational running annual average value. - (5) This is the highest running annual average value. - (6) Total organic carbon is a precursor for disinfection byproduct formation.
+The TT requirement applies to the filtered water from the SVWTP only. - (7) The MCL was changed to E. coli based starting on July 1, 2021 when the State Revised Total Coliform Rule became effective. - (8) The SWRCB recommended an optimal fluoride level of 0.7 ppm be maintained in the treated water.
+In 2022, the range and average of the fluoride levels were 0.5 ppm 0.9 ppm and 0.7 ppm, respectively. - (9) Natural fluoride in the Hetch Hetch yource was ND.
+Elevated fluoride levels in raw water at the SVWTP and HTWTP were attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoirs. - (10) The most recent Lead and Copper Rule monitoring was in 2020.
+0 of 20 site samples collected at consumer taps had copper concentrations above the AL. - (11) The most recent Lead and Copper Rule monitoring was in 2020.
+2 of 20 site samples collected at consumer taps had lead concentrations above the AL.

-(12) The most recent Lead and Copper Rule monitoring was in 2020.
-2 of 20 site samples concerted at consumer taps had lead concentrations and (13) The detected chlorate in the treated water is a degradation product of sodium hypochlorite used by the SFRWS for water disinfection.

-Note: Additional water quality data may be obtained by calling the NASA Ames Research Center phone number at (650) 604-1800 or (650) 604-0296
+Note: Additional water quality data may be obtained by calling NASA Ames Research Center phone number at (650) 604-1406 or (650) 604-0296